The complexity of Presburger arithmetic with power or powers: The core procedure

+The $\funcSem$ subroutine (Algorithm~\ref{func:semcov}) is a variation of procedures dating back to Semenov's \cite{semenovprespower}.
+This will be less familiar to most readers, and so we discuss it in detail here.

-The purpose of subroutine $\funcSem$ is to ensure that, in each of the pairs $(\vec x, \psi)$ in its output, some variable $x \in \vec x$ appears only in atomic formulae from $\PT$.
+The purpose of subroutine $\funcSem$ is to ensure that, in each of the pairs $(\vec x, \psi)$ in its output, for some variable $x \in \vec x$ every occurrence is either linear or in an atomic formula from $\PT$.
 Across all outputs, the identity of the variable $x$ may differ.
 Thus, the subroutine is essentially ``$\PC$-ifying'' the formula.
-The significance of converting atomic formulae to $\powcomp$ is that powers can then be eliminated by just ``taking logarithms'', i.e., by invoking the procedure $\funcLinearise$.
+The significance of converting atomic formulae to $\powcomp$ is that powers can then be eliminated by just ``taking logarithms'', i.e., by invoking $\funcLinearise$.
 And once a quantified variable is so heavily processed that it occurs only linearly (outside powers), then by applying standard Presburger arithmetic quantifier elimination, we can eliminate the variable completely using $\funcPA$.

-To be more precise about how \funcSem assists the Master procedure, consider what happens when $(\vec x, \psi)$ from the output of \funcSem gets popped from $Q$ in the Master procedure.
-Our actions depend on the chosen fragment (unless $x$ is eliminated from $\psi$ entirely, in which case line~\ref{top:remove-variable} takes care of it). \begin{itemize} \item If $\cT = \QFPC$, then, for some $x \in \vec x$, we can move $\exists x$ into $\psi$ while still staying in the fragment, since $x$ occurs only in power comparisons (line~\ref{top:fall-into-fragment}). \item If $\cT = \QF$, then all occurrences of $x$ became linear after the execution of $\funcLinearise$ on the output of \funcSem, so the variable $x$ can be eliminated by \funcPA (line~\ref{top:call-presburger}). \end{itemize}
+To be more precise about how \funcSem assists the Master procedure, consider what happens when $(\vec x, \psi)$ from the output of \funcSem gets popped from $Q$ in line~\ref{top:inner-loop} of the Master procedure.
+Our actions depend on the chosen fragment (unless $x$ is eliminated from $\psi$ entirely, in which case line~\ref{top:remove-variable} takes care of it). \begin{description} \item[If $\cT = \QFPC$:] for some $x \in \vec x$, we can move $\exists x$ into $\psi$ while still staying in the fragment, since $x$ occurs only in power comparisons (line~\ref{top:fall-into-fragment}). \item[If $\cT = \QF$:] all occurrences of $x$ became linear after the execution of $\funcLinearise$ on the output of \funcSem, so the variable $x$ can be eliminated by \funcPA (line~\ref{top:call-presburger}). \end{description} We flag line~\ref{linearise:hack} of \funcLinearise.
+It ensures that, in line~\ref{top:call-semenov} of the Master procedure, the output of \funcSem is directly pushed (in bulk) to $Q$, without linearization, if $\cT = \QFPC$.

 \subparagraph*{A look inside subroutine \funcSem.} Intuitively, the overall workflow of the Master procedure is repeated processing of atomic formulae lying within the scope of a particular block of quantifiers.
 The constraints we process will be those containing ``problematic quantified variables'': those that appear in atomic formulae involving powers, but are outside the fragment $\powcomp$.
 We exhibit the idea using the following subformula: